Renault has been pushing the boundaries of innovation

 confidence in our technology and on the road.

 Jaydee Motors Limited is an Appointed Representative of Automotive Compliance Ltd, who is authorised and regulated by the Financial Conduct Authority (FCA No 497010).
-Automotive Compliance Ltd’s permissions as a Principal Firm allows Jaydee Motors Limited to act as a credit broker, not as a lender, for the introduction to a limited number of lenders.
+Automotive Compliance Ltd’s permissions as a Principal Firm allows Jaydee Motors Limited to act as a credit broker, not as a lender, for the introduction to a limited number of lenders and to act as an agent on behalf of the insurer for insurance distribution activities only.

 Manage Cookies and related technologies on this site